pewarnes/scicomp-docs/aalto/welcomestudents.rst

 data-intensive computing at Aalto if you are a student.
 This page is devoted to resources which are available to students.

-If you are involved in a research group or doing researcher for a professor/group leader, you are a researcher!
+If you are involved in a research group or doing research for a professor/group leader, you are a researcher!
 You should acquaint yourself with all information on this site, starting with :doc:`welcomeresearchers` and use whatever you need.